sarthou/ar_track_alvar/README.md

 ```
 $ rosrun ar_track_alvar createFlag
 ```
 First, enter the last ID you are using.
+The identifiers are chosen by you between 0 and 65535.
 Be careful, all the tags (flag or not), **must have a different identifier**, that is why the node automatically increases the identifiers of tags.

 The reference unit use on this node is the centimeter.
 After specifying the size of the tag, you can describe the position offset on X, Y, and Z.